 (ii) a description of the procedures to be used in advising the individuals screened and their physicians of the results of the screening procedure and any further medical needs indicated; and

-(iii) a description of the procedures for the retention or disposition of the radiographs and other records pertaining to the x-ray examinations.
+(iii) a description of the procedures for the retention or disposition of the radiographs and other records about the x-ray examinations.

+(3) Screening standards/procedures shall meet national standards such as the American College of Radiology or other national standards.

 (i) Application for registration of radiation machines for non-human use, including use in morgues, forensic medicine or investigations, and educational facilities.

 (1) In addition to the requirements of subsection (e) of this section, each applicant shall comply with the following.

-(A) Each person having an accelerator for non-human use shall apply for and receive a certificate of registration from the agency before beginning use of the accelerator.
+(A) Each person having an accelerator for non-human use shall apply for and receive a certificate of registration from the agency before beginning the use of the accelerator.
 A person may energize the accelerator for purposes of installation and testing before receiving a certificate of registration from the agency.

 (B) Each person having an accelerator for non-human use shall submit: